Chern insulators and topological flat bands in cavity-embedded kagome systems: Chern insulating phases and topological flat bands induced by the cavity field

 \subsection{Kagome system case: $\alpha=1$}

 We analyze the band topology in the kagome system by varying the coupling strength of the light-matter interaction.
 We illustrate Chern numbers of the kagome systems in Fig.~\ref{fig:phase_band_kagome_ED} (a).
-When the coupling strength is introduced, the band degeneracy at the K, $\mathrm{K}'$ and $\Gamma$ points is lifted [Fig.~\ref{fig:phase_band_kagome_ED} (b)].
+When the coupling strength is introduced, the band degeneracy at the $\mathrm{K}$, $\mathrm{K}'$ and $\Gamma$ points is lifted [Fig.~\ref{fig:phase_band_kagome_ED} (b)].
 Due to the mass gap, topologically nontrivial bands with $(C_1,C_2,C_3)=(1,0,-1)$ appear.

 The light-matter interaction opens a band gap between the first and second bands.
 Therefore, when the Fermi energy is inside the band gap between the first and second bands, a Chern insulator with a total Chern number of $C=1$ is realized.
-In contrast, when the light-matter interaction $g/\omega _c$ is weak, the third band, i.e., the flat band, can be topologically nontrivial with $C_3=-1$ while an indirect band overlap survives between the second and third bands.
+In contrast, when the light-matter interaction $g/\omega _{\mathrm{c}}$ is weak, the third band, i.e., the flat band, can be topologically nontrivial with $C_3=-1$ while an indirect band overlap survives between the second and third bands.

 Moreover, topological phase transitions between different Chern insulating phases occur in the USC regime.
 When $g / \omega_{\mathrm{c}} \simeq 1.65$, the energy gap closes at the $\Gamma$ point, as shown in Fig.~\ref{fig:phase_band_kagome_ED} (c).
 This gap closing gives rise to a topological phase transition that results in a topological band structure characterized by $(C_1, C_2, C_3)=(1, -2, 1)$.
 Thus, this phase transition changes the sign of the Chern number of the topological flat band characterized by $C_3$.
-Moreover, as shown in Fig.~\ref{fig:phase_band_kagome_ED} (d), after the phase transition the indirect band overlap between the second and third bands becomes smaller as the light-matter interaction increases.
+Moreover, as shown in Fig.~\ref{fig:phase_band_kagome_ED} (d), after the phase transition, the indirect band overlap between the second and third bands becomes smaller as the light-matter interaction increases.
 Once the band gap entirely opens between the second and third bands, the system is a Chern insulator with $C=C_1+C_2=-1$ if the Fermi energy lies within this gap.